ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ### Biggest Pain Points

-Different from the previous years, this year, we tried to structure the question around the “biggest pain points” better and clustered the first step into several prominent categories: Stack-to-deep, gas related issues, compiler performance, and “other”.

-The biggest pain point is “stack-too-deep”, with 33.6% of all votes, followed by missing memory optimizations (waste of memory) (24.4%) and redundant checks (e.g. in checked arithmetic) (11.8%).
+The biggest pain point is “stack-too-deep”, with 41.7% of all votes, followed by missing memory optimizations (waste of memory) (21%) and compiler performance 13.1%.

-9.9% say that compiler performance is their biggest issue.
+8.6% say that redundant checks (e.g. in checked arithmetic) is their biggest issue.

-15.8% selected “other” and were able to specify their most significant pain point in a free text field.
-Most prominently mentioned: Contract size limit, error messages, and issues with debugging.
+11% selected “other” and were able to specify their most significant pain point in a free text field.
+Most prominently mentioned: Bytecode and contract size limit and errors.
 ![Solidity Pain Points]()

 ### High-Impact Compiler Bugs

-As part of this year’s study, we were also curious to find out whether Solidity developers had been affected by any of the high-impact compiler bugs (codegen bugs that are announced with [Security Alerts](https://blog.soliditylang.org/category/security-alerts/) on the Solidity blog).
+We were curious to find out whether Solidity developers had been affected by any of the high-impact compiler bugs (codegen bugs that are announced with [Security Alerts](https://blog.soliditylang.org/category/security-alerts/) on the Solidity blog).

+While 95.7% said they haven't been affected, 4.3% said yes.

-Initially, 4.7% said yes.
-However, when asked which one they were affected by, only two out of the 63 people were able to point to actual Solidity vulnerabilities in the follow-up question.
+When asked which one they were affected by, here's what we found out:

-This gives room to assume the actual number of affected developers from this survey is significantly lower than 4.7%, and some respondents may have simply misunderstood the question.
-We will try to phrase this question more precisely in the next survey.
+(double check if reported bugs are genuine and list accordingly)

 ![High Impact Bugs]()